kubevela/kubevela/docs/en/platform-engineers/overview.md

-# KubeVela for Platform Builders
+# KubeVela Under The Hood

 This documentation explains how KubeVela works in perspective of platform team.